ndri/colour-scripts/README.md

 Colour scripts made in Python for use in desktop threads and whatnot.

-You can easily make your own shape and colour combination by editing any script.
+You can easily make your own shape and colour combination by editing one of the.

 The shapes are 12 by 12 and have one colour only.